 Ask Chat GPT

 This site contains all or most of the relevant information describing our model of morality.
-You are encouraged to copy it into ChatGPT and ask questions to better understand the framework, compare it to other moral systems, and test it against objections or edge cases.
+You are encouraged to copy it into ChatGPT (Gemini and Claude work better) and ask questions to better understand the framework, compare it to other moral systems, and test it against objections or edge cases.

 This model is not presented as something to be accepted by authority or tradition.
 It is intended to be examined, questioned, and evaluated through open inquiry.
 If the framework fails under scrutiny, that failure should be visible.
 If it holds, it should do so because its principles remain coherent when challenged.